 Preserving vitamins in our food is important, and the way vitamins are preserved in foods can be affected by different elements.
 Each group of vitamins is susceptible to one or more factors, whether they’re water-soluble or fat-soluble.
 We have to know the processes that can affect the preservation of these nutrients to avoid losses and, with it, the loss of their nutritional value.

 Keep in mind that most vitamins are essential micronutrients, and it’s necessary to respect the recommended daily intake of vitamins through a healthy diet.
 Otherwise, we increase the risk of developing medium and long-term pathologies that may put our health at risk.

-The main sources of vitamins are fruits and vegetables.
-The color of these is determined by the prevalence of a particular vitamin:
+The main sources of vitamins are fruits and vegetables.color of these

 - Red: the color is due to the content of vitamin C and beta-carotene.
 Red foods act as antioxidants, according to research published in the British Journal of Pharmacology.
 In this group we can find strawberries, raspberries, cherries, blueberries, red peppers, or tomatoes.